 Update: Take a look at the Coerver Goalkeeping Essentials DVD.

-How do we go about doing that?
 Well, as a goalkeeper, you've got to master the fundamentals of the position.
 Some people say to play goalkeeper you've got to be a little crazy, since you're constantly putting yourself in dangerous positions, whether that's stopping a one on one or coming out to win a cross.

 - Ball familiarity – juggle the ball with your hands, forearms, writs, and then fists up in the air.

 - Add goalkeeper to the possession game – work on your touch with both feet.

 - Clearing ball - sending a long ball to the corners, picking out a player.